Skip to content

 ENFP - Eclectic and Colorful with Bold Hues

+This MBTI interior design style is eclectic, mixing bold, bright colors and unique patterns that reflect their open-minded, adventurous nature.
 If you're one of these people, incorporating a variety of textures, patterns, and colors can help you create a home that feels like a true reflection of your adventurous spirit and innovative ideas.

 ENTP - Industrial Style and Contrasting Colors